MerlePfau/lt2212-v20-a3/README.md

 I uploaded the plot from this example to my github repo.

 I chose to test the hidden layer sizes 0, 10, 20, 30, 40, 50, 60, 70, 80, 90 and 100, similarly to part 3.
-For the plot, I sorted the results after the result.
+For the plot, I sorted the results after the recall.
 Unfortunately I did not manage to include the respective hidden layer sizes in the graph, so that the connection between each point on the line and the size in not visible in the graph.